-Garden tips: Due to its size, swamp rosemallow is best suited for broad, expansive landscapes, but can also serve as a beautiful centerpiece in a mixed container planting.
-It may be propagated by seed.
+Garden Tips: Due to its size, swamp rosemallow is best suited for broad, expansive landscapes, but can also serve as a beautiful centerpiece in a mixed container

-Swamp rosemallow seeds are often available from the Florida Wildflowers Growers Cooperative at www.
-FloridaWildflowers.com.
-Plants are occasionally available at nurseries that specialize in native plants.
+Swamp rosemallow seeds are available from the Florida Wildflower Cooperative at www.FloridaWildflowers.com.
+Plants are often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.